sleetplayground/sleet_subaccount_store_rust/README.md

 # sleet_subaccount_store_rust

-📝 turns any near account into a subaccount store
+📝 turns any near account into a sub account store

 ---